-Due to a recalculation relating to the prior year foreign currency translation, the September 30, 2004 Capital assets and cumulative translation adjustment comparative amounts have been increased by a cumulative amount of \$ 3,003.
+Due to a recalculation relating to the prior year foreign currency translation, the September 30, 2004 Capital assets and cumulative translation adjustment comparative amounts were increased by a cumulative amount of \$ 3,003 in the fourth quarter of 2005.
 This correction had no impact on the Company's net loss or cash flows for the current or prior years.

-During the fourth quarter, the Company reviewed the estimated useful life of depreciable assets resulting in a prospective change in amortization for production equipment and building improvements.
+During the fourth quarter of fiscal 2005, the Company reviewed the estimated useful life of depreciable assets resulting in a prospective change in amortization for production equipment and building improvements.
 This resulted in production equipment and building improvements being amortized on a straight line basis over the next 6 and 15 years respectively.
 The impact of this change was a reduction in the amortization expense for production equipment of \$420 and an increase in the amortization expense for building improvements of \$25.

-Years ended September 30, 2005,2004 and 2003
+Years ended September, 2005, 2004 and 2003